 Keep the lure on the ground.
 No vertical jumping.
 Jumping under chase arousal is how ACL tears happen.
 Move in wide arcs, not tight circles.
 Grass or dirt surfaces only, never concrete or hardwood.
 End every session with the cool-down.
 Skipping it means arousal spills into the next activity, which can worsen barking and pulling instead of improving them.

 Do not use this protocol with dog-aggressive dogs in off-leash settings.
 Do not use it with dogs that have zero impulse control foundation.
 If your dog cannot hold a basic sit for 3 seconds, start with the impulse control drills for 1 week before adding the recall and bark interrupt steps.
-If barking overlaps with separation anxiety, jumping, or nipping, those behaviors share the same arousal overflow root cause and the behavioral problems guide covers the full drive fulfillment approach for all of them.
+If barking overlaps with separation anxiety, jumping, or nipping, those behaviors share the same arousal overflow root cause and the behavioral problems pillar covers the full drive fulfillment approach for all of them.

 Get the Right Tool